jerdog/demystifying-devex-slidev/slides.md

 - Efficiency gains through reduced friction of deployments

-- Shift from just code quality to developer well-being and satisfaction
+- Reduced cognitive load and shift to developer well-being and satisfaction

-- Reduced cognitive load

 - Encouragement of experiementation and fast feedback loops

 </v-clicks>

 <!--
-Explain that as DevOps improved workflows and reduced deployment pain points, it also opened the door for a more developer-focused approach.
-Discuss how the efficiency gained from DevOps practices enabled companies to focus on improving the overall experience of developers, not just the software being built.
+[click]As DevOps streamlined workflows and eliminated deployment bottlenecks, it revealed a new opportunity: improving the developer’s day-to-day experience.
+With automation and collaboration reducing pain points, [click]companies could shift their focus beyond just delivering software quickly.
+They began investing in tools, processes, and cultures that enhance developer satisfaction and productivity. [click]This evolution paved the way for Developer Experience (DevEx), where the goal is not only great software but also empowered, engaged developers who thrive in their work.
 -->

 ---

-## DevEx is a natural evolution of DevOps
+layout: image
+image: /images/slides/natural_evolution.jpg
+backgroundSize: contain
+---

 <!--
-Key Point: “DevOps laid the groundwork, but DevEx takes it further by prioritizing developer satisfaction and ease of use.”
-Make the connection clear between DevOps and DevEx.
+DevEx is a natural evolution of DevOps - “DevOps laid the groundwork, but DevEx takes it further by prioritizing developer satisfaction and ease of use.”
 Highlight how DevEx is not a replacement for DevOps but an extension that emphasizes the developer’s needs and experience.
 -->

+---
+layout: image-left
+image: /images/slides/dev-platforms-and-tooling.jpg
+backgroundSize: contain
+class: my-cool-content-on-the-right
 ---

 # The Rise of DevOps...